oripa/oripa/README.txt

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 --> Changes from the last version:
+2012/08/28 Bug fix, improve usability:
+	Undo of changing line type is fixed.
+	Ctrl + z acts as undo command the same as right mouse button.

 2012/07/15 Bug fix:
 	Codes for inputting line are refactored (just partially).
 	Undo of mirror copy is available.